Vietnamese Noodle Bowls With Lemongrass Tofu

 How to make a Vietnamese noodle bowl

 Vietnamese noodle bowls are traditionally made with rice vermicelli, protein, (traditionally grilled pork or chicken) and some salad.
-The bowls are typically served with a fish sauce type of dressing, but for this recipe we’re doing a soy sauce-based dressing!
+The bowls are typically served with a fish sauce type of dressing, but for this recipe, we’re doing a soy sauce-based dressing to keep it veggie-friendly 🙂

-- Pan-fry the tofu with the sauce until it’s golden brown and crispy.
+Sautee the tofu in a pan until it’s golden brown and crispy

-The marinated tofu in this recipe should be left to marinade for at least 1 hour, though if you have the time I’d recommend to let the tofu marinade overnight.
+- Marinade the tofu for at least 1 hour, though if you have the time I’d recommend letting the tofu marinade overnight.
 This will really intensify the flavour!
+If you only marinate it for 30 minutes you won’t get much flavour from the marinade.

-You’ll want to use a good non-stick pan to cook the tofu and make sure you’re pan is well coated with oil to prevent the tofu from sticking.
+- Use a non-stick pan to cook the tofu and make sure you’re pan is well coated with oil to prevent the tofu from sticking.
 You can also alternatively bake the tofu if you prefer at 450 degrees F for 25 minutes, flipping it halfway through.

 If you tried these Vietnamese Noodle Bowls with Lemongrass Tofu or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!